ORCID/ORCID-Source/orcid-api-web/tutorial/personal_info.md

 Only the other names, country, keywords, website and personal identifier sections of the record can be written to.
 The name, credit name, biography, and email fields can be read using the API but can only be edited by the researcher.

 Editing the person section of a record requires a 3 step OAuth token with the ```/person/update``` scope, the ```/read-limited``` scope should also be requested for reading person items.
-See [Authentciating using OAuth](https://github.com/ORCID/ORCID-Source/blob/master/orcid-api-web/README.md#authenticating-users-and-using-oauth--openid-connect) for steps to obtain a token.
+See [Authenticating using OAuth](https://github.com/ORCID/ORCID-Source/blob/master/orcid-api-web/README.md#authenticating-users-and-using-oauth--openid-connect) for steps to obtain a token.

 ## Personal information fields